Combining statistics and mission is our passion and talent

 A variety of skills brings you a variety of solutions

 Reverend Dr Liam Jerrold Fraser is Vice-Convener of the Church of Scotland’s Theological Forum, and Minister of St Michael’s Parish Church, Linlithgow.
-His first book – Atheism, Fundamentalism and the Protestant Reformation – was published by Cambridge University Press in 2018, and he is currently writing his next book Mission in Contemporary Scotland.
+His first book – Atheism, Fundamentalism and the Protestant Reformation – was published by Cambridge University Press in 2018, and Mission in Contemporary Scotland was published by St Andrew Press in 2021.
 His expertise includes missiology, contemporary Scottish context, and atheism and unbelief.

 Dr Sheila Akomiah-Conteh has a PhD in Divinity from the University of Aberdeen, where she researched the changing landscape of the church in post-Christendom Britain, with a focus on new and emerging churches in Glasgow, Scotland.
 Sheila is experienced in qualitative and mixed methods research design.